Your donation to Whatcom Humane Society has gone through. Our animals, staff and volunteers all appreciate your support.

 Donating Items to the Whatcom Humane Society

 Physical donations are always appreciated but there are certain items that WHS is able to accept and use.
 The following lists are some of the most sorely needed items that are used at all three WHS facilities on a regular basis.
 You can drop off any and all donations at our domestic animal shelter, located at 2172 Division St in Bellingham, WA.
-Open to the public Tuesdays-Saturdays 11am to 6pm.
+Open to the public Tuesdays-Sundays 11am to 6pm.

 Note: WHS does accept opened and unopened bags of pet food, so long as they are not expired or prescription diets.
 We are also unable to accept any and all frozen or refrigerated pet food, as we do not have the resources to properly store and prepare such donations.